canjs/canjs/docs/can-guides/introduction/technical.md

 This change will be observed, and a textNode in the div will simply be updated with the new `name`.
 There's no diffing on the whole template.
-A change happens and we know directly what's impacted.
+A change happens and we know directly what is impacted.

 __Data diffing__